IkerGutierrez1/People_Occupancy/Readme.md

 - functions.R with all the functions used for the project
 - occupation.R with an example of usage of the functinos

-  data folder contains the .csv obtain from Zenodo, in this case only for one week with the relevant columns.
+data folder contains the .csv obtain from Zenodo, the data was processed to only have data from one week to create the plots.

 output contains the resulting dataframe and plots of the data and different methods.